jaymehta132/Laplacian_Filter_in_VLSI/README.md

      - Use the provided Python script (reconstruct.ipynb) to visualize the output image.
 4. **Modify**
      - Use the modular Verilog code for further enhancements or experiments.

+## Acknowledgements
+We would like to thank Prof. Laxmeesha Somappa for his guidance throughout the course.